-I get asked this question all the time, so I thought I’d might as well answer it.
-Learning the banjo is VERY EASY, if it’s taught right.
+I get asked this question all the time, so I thought I might as well answer it.
+Learning the banjo can be as easy as falling off a log or as painful as a good ole root canal.
+It all depends on how it’s taught.

-I have a different, and much, much simpler approach.
-Instead of starting with complex rolls, I start with simple melodies.
-After the student can play just the basic tune of a few well-known songs, I then introduce one very simple roll, which I call the thumb-pinch.
-That means you play a melody note with your thumb followed by plucking the 1st and 5th string together at the same time.
-That’s it!
+After many years of teaching I have developed a different and much simpler approach that stresses the melody instead of the rolls.
+I start beginners off by showing them easy melodies that they’re already familiar with, When the student can play just the basic tune of a few well-known songs, I then introduce a very simple roll that I call the “thumb-pinch.”
+All you do is play an open or unfretted string with your thumb followed by pinching or plucking the 1st and 5th strings together at the same time.